Public-Health-Scotland/technical-docs/Posit Infrastructure/Guide to using renv to create reproducible projects.md

 3. Calling `renv::status()` will tell you there are changes that aren’t recorded in the lockfile.
 4. Calling `renv::snapshot()` will record any changes into the lockfile.
 5. Calling `renv::status()` should now confirm everything's synced.
-6. Commit the changes to version control.
+6. Commit the changes in the renv.lock file using version control.

 #### Using a project that has already had [{renv}](https://rstudio.github.io/renv/) initialised (e.g., when collaborating on a colleague's project):
 1. Ensure the project is synced with the latest version-controlled repository (e.g., `git pull` from github).